Yamsafer/frontend-talks/web-components/readme.md

   <link rel="import" href="/path/to/imports/stuff.html">
 </head>
 ```

 ##### Browser Support
+> add content

-#### CUSTOM ELEMENTS
+#### Custom Elements
 ##### What
 A custom element is an element whose constructor and prototype are defined by a developer, instead of by the user agent.
-The developer-supplied constructor function is called the custom element constructor.

 ##### WHY

 1. Provide a way for Web developers to build their own, fully-featured DOM elements.
 Although it was long supported to create any element you want on the html page, this feature was not very functional, inform the4 parser on how to properly construct an element and to react to life cycle changes of an element.